Community Modeling Environment (CME)

 Recent Earthquake Information

-An important goal of SCEC earthquake research is to reduce the hazard from future earthquakes by developing physics-based predictive models of earthquake processes and Improved seismic hazard estimates should lead to reduced seismic hazard risks to people and important societal infrastructure.
+An important goal of SCEC earthquake research is to develop improved seismic hazard information about future earthquakes by developing physics-based predictive models of earthquake processes and Improved seismic hazard estimates should lead to reduced seismic hazard risks to people and important societal infrastructure.

 CME Research Support

 Southern California Earthquake Center (SCEC) and SCEC/CME research is funded by National Science Foundation (NSF) Cooperative Agreements EAR-0106924 and USGS Cooperative Agreement 02HQAG0008, and NSF awards EAR- 074493, EAR-0949443, OCI-0832698, and OCI-0832698.
 This research is supported by an allocation of advanced computing resources provided by the National Science Foundation (NSF).
 Computations are performed at San Diego Supercomputer Center, and the Texas Advanced Computing Center (TACC) at The University of Texas at Austin, the National Center for Supercomputer Applications (NCSA) provide HPC resources.
 Computations are supported by the University of Southern California Center for Center for High-Performance Computing (HPC).
 Our research uses HPC resources provided by the U.S. Department of Energy (DOE) through an Innovative and Novel Computational Impact on Theory and Experiment (INCITE) program allocation award.
 An award of computer time was provided by the INCITE program.
 This research uses resources of the Argonne Leadership Computing Facility at Argonne National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under contract DE-AC02- 06CH11357.
 This research also used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.